New rows are inserted above or below the specified row.

 2.Insert a new row in one of the following ways:

-Insert Row Above or
+Insert row above or

-•Right-click to open the context menu and run the Insert Row Above or Insert Row Below command.
+•Right-click to open the context menu and run the Insert row above or Insert row below command.

-Option+B to insert a row below.
+Option+B (macOS) to insert a row below.

 To quickly add one row below the last row in the table, use one of the following methods: